xSystemIOx/Programming-Tutorial-Coursework/Journal.md

 # 15/11/2-18

 I explored other ways I can save high score, but ultimately I think that using player prefs fits this situation the best.

+# 1/12/2-18

+Putting the 4 behaviours together was pretty easy, since I decided the 4 components and final project half way making the second tutorial.
+I just needed to adjust the variables to make the game fun, I only changed a little of the script to it's reasonable to the game, for example I made the enemy spawn in a random place instead of in the same place.